 Our self guided Montenegro walking holidays include two distinct regions – the coastal area (South Montenegro) with some of Europe’s most breathtaking scenery, where the Black Mountains meet the shores of the Adriatic Sea, and the northern region with its magnificent peaks, lakes and national parks.

-South Montenegro and Kotor Bay in Style centre-based self guided walking holiday offers a truly wonderful itinerary which includes some of the best walks in South Montenegro, considered one of the most breathtaking areas in Europe.
-You will stay in two hand-picked four star hotels and these are both included along circular routes that give you the best scenery available of Lovcen National Park and Boka Kotorska Bay (UNESCO site).
+This is a shorter version of our South Montenegro and Kotor Bay dual centre-based self guided walking holiday in Montenegro.
+It offers a truly wonderful itinerary which includes some of the best walks in South Montenegro, considered one of the most breathtaking coastal areas in Europe.

-Our Montenegro walking holidays offer truly wonderful itineraries which include some of the best walks in Montenegro, considered one of the most breathtaking areas in Europe.
+Our Montenegro walking holidays offer genuinely beautiful itineraries which include some of the best walks in Montenegro, considered one of the most breathtaking areas in Europe.

 The Pearl of the Mediterranean, unique in many ways, is situated in the south of the Adriatic, in South-eastern Europe.
 Nowhere else can you find so much natural wealth, beauty, mild beaches, clear lakes, fast rivers, and gorgeous mountains in such a compact area as in Montenegro.
 In the morning you can wake up along the beautiful Adriatic coast, have lunch on the banks of Skadar Lake, and enjoy an evening walk in the Montenegrin mountains.
 Montenegro cannot leave you indifferent.